wix-playground/dapperdox/examples/guides/assets/sections/swagger-petstore/templates/guides/PetstoreHelp.md

 Some help for the Petstore API.

 This page is `examples/guides/assets/sections/swagger-petstore/guides/PetstoreHelp.md`.
-Note the specification-ID of `swagger-petstore`, which Swaggerly derives from the Swagger specification `info.title` member.
+Note the specification-ID of `swagger-petstore`, which DapperDox derives from the Swagger specification `info.title` member.

 The actual guide filname is `[: .Guide :]`.